p810/mysql-helper/readme.md

     protected $entity = User::class;
 }
 ```

+> :bulb: **Note:** The `$key` property is optional, but setting it allows you to use live entities, which are explained below.
+These entities have first class support for Active Record style methods, e.g. `Row::save()`.

 When running a query via a mapper, you have the option to manipulate the `p810\MySQL\Query` that it generates by passing a callback to the method call: